-When Vista Grande closes this summer, the current structure will be demolished to make room for a new three-story complex that is better positioned to meet the growing needs of the campus for residential and retail dining.
+The new three-story complex will feature both residential and retail dining options and offer the thriving campus community much need space to grab a meal or a place to meet with friends.
 The new location will consist of six different micro-restaurants, allowing for a wide variety of dining options that will help to accommodate the increasing number of students and faculty at Cal Poly.
 The facility will feature an open floor plan with a variety of seating and lounge options, including a large outdoor patio space.
 Guided by President Armstrong’s Vision 2022, the new Vista Grande Dining Complex will be a vital resource for Cal Poly students now and in the future.

-For future Cal Poly students, the Vista Grande Dining Complex will be the premier place on campus to relax and socialize.
+The Vista Grande Dining Complex will be the premier place on campus to relax and socialize.
 The new facility won't just be bigger; it will feature a modern design with cozy indoor and outdoor seating areas to provide a comfortable place for students to gather.
-With over twice the space as the current Vista Grande Café, the new complex will have extensive patio seating areas, lounge chairs and outdoor fire pits to create an atmosphere never before experienced on campus.
+With over twice the space as the current Vista Grande Café, the new complex will have extensive patio seating areas, lounge chairs and outdoor fire pits to create an atmosphere never before experienced at Campus Dining.
 Inside, lounge areas, game tables and expanded seating will allow students to put down their books and socialize.
 The new Vista Grande Dining Complex will be the leading dining destination for the Cal Poly residential neighborhood, as well as Cal Poly students as a whole.
 The new complex won’t just be a place for students to eat; it will be a social hub.

 The new dining complex will be a symbol of Cal Poly’s commitment to sustainability.
 By building facilities to LEED certification standards, the new complex will be environmentally conscious, focusing on water and energy conservation.
-Large windows, low-flow taps and energy efficient design will play a major role in keeping the building's carbon footprint low.
+Large windows, low-flow taps, energy efficient design will all concentrate on keeping energy usage down and will maintain keeping the building's carbon footprint low.